-- We will do our best to give you 2 opportunities each year to communicate with your sponsored child.
-We also send you updated photos of your sponsored child and organize for your sponsored child to write letters to you.
+- We do our best to facilitate 2 opportunities each year to communicate with your sponsored child.
+You’ll receive notice of these opportunities by email.

 The children LOVE receiving letters and updated photos from their sponsor.Â As you are writing, please keep this in mind:

 - The children who are in class 6 or beyond are fairly fluent in English.Â If your child is younger, an older child or a staff member is happy to read your letter on your behalf to your sponsored child.

 - Ask questions!Â You can ask anything about their family, school, life at the home, etc.

 - Do not include personal contact information (phone, address, email, etc.)

 - They want to hear about your life!Â Tell them about your family, your work, etc.

 - Gifts should be packaged in a 9â€ť x 11.5â€ť manila envelope, not weighing more than 2lbs.
 Chariots reserves the right to repackage any gift that is not within these guidelines.

 - Only one gift per child is taken to Kenya at a time so please do not pack multiple envelopes.

 - The childâ€™s full name, the name of the childrenâ€™s home and your name should be written on the outside of the envelope.